Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Using Tor as a Hidden Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On linux, you can also run :term:`Tor` as a hidden service and connect your :term:`Particl Desktop` to it.
-This allows other people to use your :term:`node` as an entry or exit point, making the :term:`Tor` network more decentralized and private.
+This allows other people to use your :term:`node <Node>` as an entry or exit point, making the :term:`Tor` network more decentralized and private.

 .. rst-class:: bignums